valmassoi/resume/Valmassoi_Resume_Soft-Dev.md

 • Negotiated a $50,000 contract for a custom application that streamlined company’s workflow
 • Worked directly with many clients throughout project builds, adjusting services to needs

+**Space Cash App**, Designer and Developer *December 2013 - Present*
+• Sole developer of a 4.5/5 star rated bitcoin/altcoin price ticker application
+• First app to have over 100 cryptocurrencies, filling a need in the space
+• Successfully passed Apple’s App Store approval process
+• Continues to improve app, implement new features, and provide updates with SDK and API changes

+**Master Spas**, Engineering and Computer Drafting Intern *May 2007 - August 2011*
+• Collaborated with team of engineers and manufacturer to create rotomolded light fixture, implemented into the product
+• Redesigned swim spa to accommodate Michael Phelps’ wingspan, ultimately becoming new product line
+for company that helped grow category to become world leader in sales and design
+• Constructed insulated testing chamber to analyze and calculate energy efficiency of hot tubs, ensuring California Energy Commission requirements were met
+• Created 3D plumbing drawings to streamline manufacturing process, 1,000+ hours of SolidWorks logged

 **Rapid Prototype Senior Design**, Team Leader *June 2014 - July 2014*
 • Designed aerodynamic recumbent bicycle featuring regenerative braking and Ackerman steering
 • Performed weight, aerodynamic, and force analysis using SolidWorks
 • Optimized SolidWorks design for .stl filetype to rapid prototype 1/5 model
 • Delegated tasks to team members based on abilities, completing project ahead of schedule

-**Space Cash App**, Designer and Developer *December 2013 - Present*
-• Sole developer of a 4.5/5 star rated bitcoin/altcoin price ticker application
-• First app to have over 100 cryptocurrencies, filling a need in the space
-• Successfully passed Apple’s App Store approval process
-• Continues to improve app, implement new features, and provide updates with SDK and API changes

 ### Extracurricular
 • Phi Kappa Psi Fraternity, Indiana Delta